 The goal is to hit the opponent’s trunk with both kicks and punches in the blue-and-red-coloured region.
 With the feet, one can score a point, or two in the case of a roundhouse kick, whereas a punch scores only a point.
 During matches, all athletes wear electronic vests that cover their trunks and measure the power of the kick.
 Points are scored when they reach a certain power level but this is only valid for kicks.
 Kicks to the head are valid: front kicks are worth three points while roundhouse kicks are worth four points and all that is needed is to touch the region from the neck to the upper part of the head.

-Violations such as the use of knees, pushing, holding, hitting below the waist and hitting opponents while they are on the floor are liable to punishment.
+Violations such as the use of knees, pushing, holding, hitting below the waist and hitting opponents while they are on the floor are subject to punishment.

-An athlete can win by knocking out the opponent, scoring the most points, reaching a difference of 12 points at the end of the second round or when his opponent is disqualified.
+An athlete can win by knocking out the opponent, scoring the most points, opening up a lead of 12 points at the end of the second round or if his opponent is disqualified.

 Competitions take place in eight weight categories (four for men and four for women) and in direct elimination brackets.
 The winners of each bracket vie for the gold medal.
 All participants who lose to one of the finalists at any stage of the competition go to the repêchage bracket.
 The two losers at the semi-finals face the winners of two repêchage brackets for two bronze medals.